Semiramis: Legend according to Diodorus Siculus

 According to Diodorus, a first century BC Greek historian, Semiramis was of noble parents, the daughter of the fish-goddess Derketo of Ascalon and of a mortal.
 He related that Derketo abandoned her at birth and drowned herself.
-Doves fed the child until Simmas, the royal shepherd, found her.
+Doves fed the child until she was one year old.
+Then the doves, who had started pecking off bits from the cheeses to feed her, caught the attention of some keepers.
+These found the baby, and brought her to Simmas, the royal shepherd, who adopted her as his own, and gave her the name Semiramis, which according to Diodorus is a slight alteration of the Syrian word for dove.
 Semiramis married Onnes or Menones, a general under King Ninus, and she became an advisor to the king.
 Her advice led him to great successes.
 At the Siege of Bactra, she personally led a party of soldiers to seize a key defensive point, leading to the capture of the city.

 Ninus was so struck that he fell in love with her.
 He tried to compel Onnes to give her to him as a wife, first offering his own daughter Sonanê in return and eventually threatening to put out his eyes as punishment.
 Out of fear of the king, and out of doomed passion for his wife, Onnes "fell into a kind of frenzy and madness" and hanged himself.
 Ninus then married Semiramis.